jrabbit/pyborg-1up/pyborg/README.md

 Pyborg is skipping version 1.3; this was used for a transitory database/"brain" restructuring that was underwhelming.

-Ancient original tarballs may be found at http://download.gna.org/pyborg/
+Ancient original tarballs were hosted at Gna! which is now gone.
+[Thankfully Internet Archive has a copy!](https://web.archive.org/web/20170225141934/http://download.gna.org/pyborg/)

 Pyborg was originally developed by Tom Morton and Sébastien Dailly.